Schedule a Call

 Don’t forget about the people who’ll inherit this decision in 2-3 years.
 Staff turnover is real, and the ATS you choose today needs to work for the team you’ll have tomorrow, not just the team you have now.
 Consider how well the system handles knowledge transfer, documentation, and onboarding new users.

-External recruitment agencies deserve consideration too, especially if you use them regularly.
+And don’t overlook external partners when deciding who to involve in ATS implementation, such as recruitment agencies or data protection officers, especially if you use them regularly.
 Some ATS platforms make it easy for agencies to submit candidates and track progress.
 Others turn it into a painful email exchange that slows everything down.
 If agency relationships matter to your hiring strategy, factor their experience into your decision.

 Identify potential champions early.
 Look for people who are frustrated with current processes and excited about improvement.
 They don’t need to be senior (sometimes junior staff are more enthusiastic about change), but they need credibility with their peers.